Introduction

 "target": "ESNext", // required

-"outDir": "build",
+"outDir": "dist",

 "emitDecoratorMetadata": false, // required

-"experimentalDecorators": true, // required
+"experimentalDecorators": true // required

 }